winstonjs/winston/UPGRADING.md

 - `winston.common.pad` was removed.
 - `winston.Container` instances no longer have default `Console` transports
 - `winston.Container.prototype.add` no longer does crazy options parsing similar to [segmentio/winston-logger](https://github.com/segmentio/winston-logger/blob/master/lib/index.js#L20-L43)
+- `winston.transports.Memory` was removed.
+Use any streams2 with a large `highWaterMark` instance instead.